Join ÆSIR!

-If you have applied for a position, please check your email for interview times starting 27th of November.
+If you have applied for a position, please keep an eye on your email for interview times in the coming weeks.

 Application

-Please read through the vacant roles below.
-After that you can fill in the application form here. in which you can express which roles you'd like to apply to and talk a bit about your background and experience.
+Please read through the vacant roles below during an active recruitment period.
+After that you can fill in the application form in which you can express which roles you'd like to apply to and talk a bit about your background and experience.

 Vacant roles: